“It’s a beautiful day outside, of course, I can finish that task later!”

 Or, realize that you forgot to include something on your blog, even though you post a new one every week.

-So how do you keep up, executing your tasks correctly all while also taking advantages of the freedom and flexibility of being an entrepreneur?
+So how do you keep up, executing your tasks correctly all while also taking advantage of the freedom and flexibility of being an entrepreneur?

 Routines, workflows, and checklists are the key!